SylvanFranklin/nonsense/lib.typ

 #let participles = (
-    "commutes", "permutes", "tiles the plane", "is a monad", "is a functor", "can be derived", "is divisible", "is an action", "repeates", "approximates the golden ratio", "is undefined", "is well ordered", "is a limit ordinal", "is a cardinal", "is natural", "is in a universe"
+    "commutes", "permutes", "tiles the plane", "is a monad", "is a functor", "can be derived", "is divisible", "is an action", "repeats", "approximates the golden ratio", "is undefined", "is well ordered", "is a limit ordinal", "is a cardinal", "is natural", "is in a universe"
 );